lmacka/coopi/README.md

     sudo apt-get install nginx python3-flask python3-rpi.gpio
     ```

-2. Next, navigate to the `extras/` directory in your project repository.
-This directory contains the configuration files needed for the door controller.
+2. Next, navigate to the `extras/` directory.
 You may need to modify these files to suit your environment.

-3. Copy the configuration files to the appropriate locations.
+3. Copy the system configuration files to the appropriate locations.
 For example, you can use the following commands to copy the files:

     ```bash
     sudo cp extras/nginx.conf /etc/nginx/sites-enabled/default